LoadingALIAS/LoadingALIAS/README.md

 - 🔭 I'm currently working on the [WSABI Labs'](https://github.com/WSABI-Labs) LLMs - [Ronin Base](https://github.com/WSABI-Labs/Ronin_Base) & [Musashi](https://github.com/WSABI-Labs/Musashi).

-- 🌱 I will also be releasing the [WSABI Labs Dataset Pipeline](https://github.com/WSABI-Labs/Dataset_Pipeline) in early-mid September.
+- 🌱 I will also be releasing the [WSABI Labs Dataset Pipeline](https://github.com/WSABI-Labs/Dataset_Pipeline) in early-mid November.
+Give me a break - it's a full production stack; I'm one man!

-- ⛓️ The v1 [ALIAS Protocol](https://github.com/WSABI-Labs) will be released in early 2024.
+- ⛓️ The v1 [ALIAS Protocol](https://github.com/WSABI-Labs) will be released in mid 2024.

-- 🥷🏼 I believe in privacy as a default option for human beings; I will make hard decisions to realize that ideal.
+- 🥷🏼 I believe in privacy as a default option for human beings; I will make hard decisions to realize that ideal and ask questions later.

 <br/>